pocomane/brewed-in-the-apocalypse/bita.md

 __Tell imminent troubles__ - when you, the scenarist, asked to all the protagonists in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the protagonist new things to react to.
-You can introduce such complication playing as an NPC.
+You can introduce such elements playing as an NPC.

 Some clues are in the relative section, if you use them, always leave to the protagonists the possibility to react.